Skip to main content

 Proper Kitchen Torch Technique and Hand Position for Meat Searing

 Mastering proper torch technique transforms good meat into exceptional meat.
-Following these best practices for kitchen torches ensures optimal caramelization.
+Following these best practices ensures optimal caramelization without the torch taste that plagues improper technique.

 Best Practices for Kitchen Torch Use

 Clear your kitchen area of flammable materials when cooking with your torch.
-Ensure adequate ventilation—open windows or use your exhaust fan to prevent butane or propane gas buildup from the flame.
+Ensure adequate ventilation by opening windows or using your exhaust fan to prevent butane or propane gas buildup from the flame.

 Store butane or propane gas canisters in cool, dry kitchen locations away from heat sources.
-Always engage the lock when not using your torch.
-Check lock functionality regularly on your torch.
+Always engage the safety lock when not using your torch, and check lock functionality regularly.

 Test the ignition system away from food or flammable materials before first cooking with your torch.
-Keep a Class B fire extinguisher within easy reach in your kitchen when using torches.
+Keep a Class B fire extinguisher within easy reach in your kitchen when using torches for peace of mind.

 The Reverse Sear Technique

-Combine low-temperature cooking with high-heat torch finishing.
+Combine low-temperature cooking with high-heat torch finishing for restaurant-quality steaks.
 Season your steak and cook in a 275°F oven until 10-15 degrees below target doneness.

-Cheese melting with torches creates beautiful cheese browning on gratins, mac and cheese crusts, and cheese-topped burgers.
-The flame gives precise cheese caramelization.
-Caramelizing glazes on ribs or chicken creates sticky coatings.
+Cheese melting with torches creates beautiful browning on gratins, mac and cheese crusts, and cheese-topped burgers.
+The flame gives precise cheese caramelization without overcooking the food beneath.

 Perfectly Seared Steak with Beautiful Caramelized Crust from Torch Searing